-Lady tulips require well-draining soil that is still nutrient-rich.
-They also need plenty of sun, so placing them in a south-facing spot is ideal.
-Although hardy, Lady tulips won’t appreciate strong winds, so give them some shelter as well.
+Lady tulips require well-draining, nutrient-rich soil and plenty of sun, so a south-facing spot is ideal.
+Although hardy, they won’t appreciate strong winds, so provide them with some shelter as well.

 What Are the Best Times of Year to Plant Lady Tulips?

-Plant Lady tulips bulbs in the fall between September and November.
+Plant Lady tulip bulbs in the fall between September and November.
 The bulbs will survive underground throughout the winter before sending up shoots in the spring.

 It is possible to grow Lady tulips from seeds.
 However, it can take up to seven years before the plant creates its first blooms.
 Seeds should be sown in pots in the fall and kept in a cold frame or greenhouse.

 By buying Lady tulips as nursery plants, you have instant access to their gorgeous colors for the spring.
-These plants can still be divided at a later stage to produce new individuals.
+These plants can still be divided later to produce new individuals.

 What to Do Before Planting

-Before planting Lady tulip bulbs or nursery plants, make sure that the soil is rich in nutrients.
+Before planting Lady tulip bulbs or nursery plants, ensure the soil is rich in nutrients.
 Use some compost to prepare the ground.
 You should also consider if your Lady tulips will be part of a spring border display and decide what plants to pair them with.

 What’s the Best Soil for Lady Tulips?

 Lady tulips prefer rich, well-draining soil.
 The bulbs require some moisture while growing over the winter.
-Once the flowers have emerged, the soil can be allowed to dry out a fair bit.
+Once the flowers have emerged, the soil can dry out a fair bit.
 Chalky, loamy, or sandy soils are often best for Lady tulips.

 How to Plant Lady Tulips